SmithWillSuffice/ohanga-pai/content/questions/3_tax_myths.md

 ### Who decides what is in the public interest?

 The demos.
 That's who.
 Not "the market."
-That's the only answer we've got that is remotely sensible from thousands of ears of representative government.
+That's the only answer we've got that is remotely sensible from thousands of years of representative government.
 Or, if you like to say it this way, the demos really is a market, the egalitarian market of the voice of the people.
 One person, one vote.
-Corporations are not persons.)
+(Corporations are not persons.)

-Governments can always spend as much currency as they like, it is their currency and it gets' withdrawn later in tax returns or private savings.
+Governments can always spend as much currency as they like, it is their currency and it gets withdrawn later in tax returns or private savings.
 The issue is not how much currency is spent, but rather;

 1. is the spending fraudulent or legitimate?
 2. Are real resources available? --- if not, the government should not spend, since that just puts pressure on prices.
 3. If government absolutely has to spend on scarce resources for public good, it must free up those resources by either taxing or fining private users of those real resources.
-This is a political decision an constraint, not a financial constraint.
+This is a political decision and political constraint, not a financial constraint.
 Currency issuers have *no* financial constraints that are not self-imposed.

 The tricky thing here is that the reality about what should be the proper regulations on government spending are not recognized by politicians, the public or mainstream neoclassical economists, so the proper reality is not heeded.
-We instead get a terrible mix of a reality about what is possible, and what actually gets accomplished.
+We instead get a terrible mix in reality: a confusion about what is possible, and what actually gets accomplished.

 Due to unnecessary budget constraints (aka. austerity) government leaders are not doing what is possible to help their people.
 They are doing instead a bare minimum, which causes social unrest, and it is all needless.
+**_It is a tragedy of epic proportions_**.
 Austerity about issuing currency is needless austerity.

 When real resource limits are being approached then rationing and some other forms of conservation are necessary, but until such limits are reached there is no need for currency issuing austerity.